Statutes Text

 (ii) during necessary and reasonable hours; and

-(iii) after determining that the inmate is eligible for the program and recommending it to and receiving written approval from the sentencing or administrative judge.
+(iii) after determining that the incarcerated individual is eligible for the program and recommending it to and receiving written approval from the sentencing or administrative judge.

 (d) (1) The administrator shall adopt guidelines and rules for the conduct of the work release program that shall: